Consider These Important Issues Before Listing Your Home on Airbnb

 If you’re considering renting out part or all of your home, you should consult a financial or tax advisor before doing so.
 They can help you estimate what taxes you may owe, as well as help you budget for them.
 They might also suggest some valuable write-offs and deductions that can help you reduce your tax burden, too.

 6. How will you protect yourself from risk and liability?

 There’s always the risk a renter doesn’t leave, too (you’ve probably heard of squatting!), so make sure to talk to an attorney about this as well.
+As a property owner, you need to protect yourself from possible problems such as these.
 You’ll want a course of action planned just in case.